acolijn/geant4-geometry-editor/docs/json-format.md

 ## Geometry JSON

 The geometry JSON file contains the complete definition of your detector geometry, including the world volume and all other volumes.
+The volumes are automatically sorted to ensure parent volumes are defined before their children, which is essential for proper Geant4 geometry construction.

 ### Structure